grea09/color/doc/article.jfpda16.md

 The @fig:sideeffects exposes the extended notion of signed resolvers and side effects.
 When treating positive resolvers, nothing needs to change from the classical method.
 When dealing with negative resolvers, we need to search for extra subgoals and threats.
 Deletion of causal links and steps can cause orphan flaws that need to be identified for removal.

 In the method described in [@peot_threatremoval_1993], a **invalidating side effect** is explained under the name of *DEnd* strategy.
 In classical POP, it has been noticed that threats can disappear in some cases if subgoals or other threats were applied before them.
-For our mechanisms, we decide to gather under this notion every side effects that removes the need to consider a flaw.
+For our mechanisms, we decide to gather under this notion every side effect that removes the need to consider a flaw.
 For example, orphans can be invalidated if a subgoal selects the considered step.
 Alternatives can remove the need to compute further subgoal of an orphan step as orphans simply remove the need to fix any flaws that concern the selected step.

 These interactions between flaws are decisive for the validity and efficiency of the whole model, that is why we aim to drive flaw selection in a rigorous manner.